hsiangwei0903/ImageToWorld/README.md

 pip install -r requirements.txt
 ```
 ## Data preparation
 Please modify the files in the coord folder.
 The ground_corners.txt should contain four points in world coordinate representing the four corner points of ground plane.
 With order bottom left, bottom right, upper right, upper left.
 The image coordinates and world coordinates should contain corresponding matching 2D and 3D coordinates, note that at least four points need to be in each of the file in order to get the homography matrix.

-## Example command to run the script:
+## To run the code:
 ```
 To run the code without using any sampling from the selected points python main.py --img_path path/to/your/image.jpg --verbose --save_path output_image.jpg